pantheon-systems/documentation/source/content/guides/secure-development/03-security-tool.md

 showtoc: true
 permalink: docs/guides/secure-development/security-tool
 anchorid: security-tool
+reviewed: "2022-07-21"
 ---

-This section provides information on securing your Pantheon environments by locking them within the dashboard.
+This section provides information on how to secure your Pantheon environments by locking them within the Dashboard.

 This is a useful solution when you are working on your site and you would like to keep your progress hidden from the world as you prepare to go live or make updates.